 “I’m not interested in an adventure.
-I’d simply like to be a bit wiser, or healthier, or productive, or resilient, or creative, or happier, or perhaps more enlightened.
+I’d simply like to be a bit wiser, healthier, productive, resilient, creative, happier, or perhaps more enlightened.
 Can’t I just read a book?”

 5 Hard Truths You Must Accept To Be Stronger

-The challenge may be desirable, exciting, and of your own design, such as moving across the country to begin a new job, OR starting a family.
+The challenge may be desirable, exciting, and of your design, such as moving across the country to begin a new job OR starting a family.

 While we can often choose our life challenges, it is typically the case that the most growth happens when the unexpected occurs.

 2. You must lose your way to find your stronger self.

-Does it make your skin crawl to not know what is lurking around the bend?
+Does it make your skin crawl to not know what lurks around the bend?

-You must – and I mean must – feel lost and confused at least for a while.
+You must – and I mean must – feel lost and confused, at least for a while.

-This is actually a magical phase where, since you have NO idea exactly where you will end up or how you will get there, you are at the gods’ mercy.
+This is a magical phase where, since you have NO idea exactly where you will end up or how you will get there, you are at the gods’ mercy.

 But if you overthink, your mind-splashing will never let you detect that all-important leaf and ripple on the lake of your mind.

 3. You must let go of old beliefs and habits that no longer serve you.

-In 1914, during a World War I battle in Belgium, British and German soldiers who had been shooting at one another across a muddy field spontaneously called a Christmas truce.
+In 1914, during World War I battled in Belgium, British and German soldiers who had been shooting at one another across a muddy field spontaneously called a Christmas truce.

 For a few days, soldiers on both sides let go of their belief that they must fight one another.

 Trust me on this: on your adventure, you will begin to question the validity of one or more of your long-held beliefs.

 - If I am a good person, then really bad things won’t happen to me…